 Auto & General Insurance (Singapore) Pte.
 Limited (“the Company”) is committed to enforce good corporate governance to ensure that the Company’s business is managed in a safe and sound manner.
 The Board of Directors is responsible for setting the Company’s corporate strategy, reviewing the managerial performance and maximising returns for shareholders at an acceptable level of risk, while preventing conflicts of interest and safeguarding the interests of the policyholders.

 The Company’s Board of Directors comprises of 5 members.
-The Chairman is the Deputy Chairman of BHL Holdings Limited (Guernsey), which is the Company’s ultimate holding company.
+The Chairman is the CEO of the Group in Asia Pacific – which the Company is a part of.
 There are two independent directors on the Board to provide objective judgement on corporate affairs independently.
-The remaining two members are the CEO of the Company, and the CEO of Asia Pacific Group overseeing the group of companies in the region.
+The remaining two members are the CEO of the Company, and the Deputy Chairman of BHL Holdings Limited (Guernsey), which is the Company’s ultimate holding company.

 The Board of Directors delegates the responsibility for formulating sound and prudent policies and practices to the Senior Leadership Team, who is then accountable to the Board for the day-to-day conduct of the business and affairs of the Company.
 The Senior Leadership Team comprises of the CEO, and the various Heads and Functional Leads responsible for their departments of the Company.